Wolverine971/9takes/src/blog/enneagram/enneagram-type-7.md

 ---
-title: 'Enneagram Type 7: The Enthusiast'
+title: 'Enneagram Type 7: "The Enthusiast"'
 description: "Uncover the Enthusiast or Epicure's lust for life and adventurous spirit.
 Explore how Sevens seek joy and avoid emotional pain."
 author: 'DJ Wayne'
 date: '2023-02-18'